x

 Violence behind bars:

-In their press conference, Clarke says that violence is "out of control."
+In their press conference, the DOJ says that violence in GDC prisons is "out of control."
 Over six years, at least 142 people were killed in Georgia prisons.
 They say that may even be low due to reporting problems.

-"People are assaulted, stabbed, raped and killed— left to languish in facilities that a woefully understaffed," Clarke said.
+"People are assaulted, stabbed, raped and killed — left to languish in facilities that are woefully understaffed," Clarke said.

 Between 2018 and 2020, 48 people were killed in Georgia prisons.
 But between 2021 and 2023, homicides spiked 95.8% with 94 people being killed.